dremio/dremio-cloud-tools/charts/dremio_v2/README.md

 # Installing Dremio on Kubernetes

+You can follow these instructions to install Dremio in a Kubernetes cluster provisioned through a cloud provider or running in an on-premises environment.
+Supported cloud providers are Amazon's Elastic Kubernetes Service (EKS), Google Cloud's Google Kubernetes Engine (GKE), and Microsoft Azure's Azure Kubernetes Service (AKS).

 If you are upgrading from the previous Helm chart for Dremio, please see the [Migrating Helm Chart Versions](./docs/setup/Migrating-Helm-Chart-Versions.md) documentation.

 ## Prerequisites

 * Ensure that you haven existing Kubernetes cluster.
 * Ensure that Helm 3 is set up on a local machine.